 The Good Tether buff causes players with this tether to apply a debuff onto Qadim that increases his damage taken by 5%.
 This debuff stacks up to 10, increasing Qadim’s damage taken by 50%.
 In many groups you will have three tethers, one applied by each Pylon Kiter.
 Sometimes the tank will apply a fourth tether.
 The maximum tether stacks will drop each time a Pylon is removed, at 40%, 30%, and 20%.

-The Bad Tether debuff will reduce tethered players damage.
+The Bad Tether debuff will reduce tethered players’ outgoing damage.

 Maximum Good Tethers

 Each Pylon has a Primary Good Tether, stacking to three Primary Good Tethers.
-Each caught orb increases their maximum Secondary Good Tethers for a max of three Secondary Good Tethers per Pylon at the end of Phase 1, six at the end of Phase 2 and seven at 55%.
-This would mean the entire squad would be applying the Good Tether debuff on Qadim.
+Each caught orb increases their maximum Secondary Good Tethers for a max of three Secondary Good Tethers per Pylon at the end of Phase 1, six at the end of Phase 2 and 7 at 55%.
+This would mean the entire squad would apply the Good Tether debuff on Qadim.